 ww.
 Section 15496.
 Group Self-Insurer's Security Deposit: CA-SIG has suggested numerous non-substantive wording and punctuation changes to this section and has requested the restoration of language deleted from subdivisions (c) and (d).
 CA-SIG notes: “SB 863 mandates that the actuarially derived formula be used in determining a SIG’s security deposit, unless revised by Regulation.
 For this reason, the requested revisions should not be made if the intent of SB 863 is severely weakened.”

-RESPONSE: After careful review of CA-SIG’s suggested non-substantive revisions, the Department believes that the revision of subdivision (c)(5) to read “Any combination of one or more of the methods described in subsections (g)(1) through (g)(4) of this section” adds clarity and consistency to this regulation and this revision was made to the modified regulation text that was circulated for 15-day public comment.
+RESPONSE: After careful review of CA-SIG’s suggested non-substantive revisions, the Department believes that the revision of subdivision (c)(5) to read “Any combination of one or more of the foregoing methods adds clarity and consistency to this regulation and this revision was made to the modified regulation text that was circulated for 15-day public comment.
 The Department thanks CA-SIG for this suggestion.

 The Department does not believe, however, that the balance of the suggested non-substantive revisions, if adopted, would add any clarity to this section.
 No action will be taken regarding the remaining proposed non-substantive revisions at this time.